JoelNiklaus/LegalDatasets/model_cards/raw.githubusercontent.com_huggingface_huggingface_hub_main_src_huggingface_hub_templates_modelcard_template.md

 Our pretraining procedure includes the following key steps:

-(a) Warm-starting: We initialize our models from the original XLM-R checkpoints of Conneau et al. (2019) to benefit from a well-trained base.
+(a) Warm-starting: We initialize our models from the original XLM-R checkpoints ([base](https://huggingface.co/xlm-roberta-base) and [large](https://huggingface.co/xlm-roberta-large)) of [Conneau et al. (2019)](https://proceedings.neurips.cc/paper/2019/file/c04c19c2c2474dbf5f7ac4372c5b9af1-Paper.pdf) to benefit from a well-trained base.

 (b) Tokenization: We train a new tokenizer of 128K BPEs to cover legal language better.
 However, we reuse the original XLM-R embeddings for lexically overlapping tokens and use random embeddings for the rest.

 (c) Pretraining: We continue pretraining on Multi Legal Pile with batches of 512 samples for an additional 1M/500K steps for the base/large model.
 We use warm-up steps, a linearly increasing learning rate, and cosine decay scheduling.
-During the warm-up phase, only the embeddings are updated, and a higher masking rate and percentage of predictions based on masked tokens are used compared to Devlin et al. (2019).
+During the warm-up phase, only the embeddings are updated, and a higher masking rate and percentage of predictions based on masked tokens are used compared to [Devlin et al. (2019)](https://aclanthology.org/N19-1423).

 (d) Sentence Sampling: We employ a sentence sampler with exponential smoothing to handle disparate token proportions across cantons and languages, preserving per-canton and language capacity.